 Seborrhea may flare up even with diligent use of your medicated soap.
 If this occurs, you can treat the flare-up by applying over-the-counter medicated creams to the affected areas of your skin.

-- Lotrimin Cream (the generic ingredient name is clotrimazole) should be applied twice a day until two weeks after the rash abates.
+Lotrimin Cream (the generic ingredient name is clotrimazole) should be applied to the rash of seborrhea twice a day until two weeks after the rash abates.

-- If Lotrimin alone doesn’t clear the problem after about two weeks, you can try adding 1% hydrocortisone cream on top of the Lotrimin for a few days.
+If Lotrimin alone doesn’t clear the problem after about two weeks, I have my patients try adding 1% hydrocortisone cream on top of the Lotrimin for a few days.

 I don’t know why it works, and it smells a little like a Greek salad, but I had one patient with severe, disfiguring seborrhea who failed to clear with all the biggest, strongest prescription treatments available.
 She completely cleared up with oil of oregano applied twice a day.

-Avoid coming into contact with irritants on your dandruff-prone skin!
+Avoid coming into contact with irritants on your dandruff-prone skin to control the dry flaky skin!

 Seborrhea is a rash that makes your skin more porous, meaning the barrier integrity of your skin is weakened.
 Things get into your skin faster when you have an active rash because the barrier power of the skin is weaker.
 That means that substances that your healthy facial skin can tolerate may now be too irritating for your seborrhea rash zones.
 Adding irritation to seborrhea makes for more red scaly skin.